1101712/GuessTheNumber/README.md

 9. Click on "Deploy Branch".

-10. Once the app is built, click on "Open app" to open your newly deployed app.
+10. Once the app is built, click on 'Open app' to open your newly deployed app.
-## Heroku Deployment Limitations
-This game, designed for a console environment, has been deployed on Herokun.
-However, Heroku's nature as a web app hosting platform restricts certain console-specific features.
-Users cannot specify the random number range on Heroku due to its lack of support for Python's `input()` function.
-Consequently, the game on Heroku uses a default range (1-100).
-Additionally, due to Heroku's ephemeral filesystem, the leaderboard feature may not function as expected.
-For the full gaming experience, it is recommended to run the game locally.

 ## Credits